freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/loop-over-multiple-arrays-simultaneously.md

 ## Instructions
 <section id='instructions'>
-Write a function that takes an array of arrays as a parameter and returns an array of strings created as stated in the description.
+Write a function that takes an array of arrays as a parameter and returns an array of strings satisfying the given description.
 </section>

 ## Tests